 When securing your personal training insurance, there are a few important things to consider.

 First up, you need to evaluate your risks.

-If you aren’t covered by the gym you are working in, what coverage do you then need?
+If you aren’t covered by the gym you work in, what coverage do you need?

-Will regular liability insurance give you the cover you are looking for or do you need to look beyond that?
+Will regular liability insurance give you the cover you want, or do you need to look beyond that?

-Take an objective look at the kinds of incidents that can happen in a gym when it comes to personal training and decide if coverage for these is essential.
+Take an objective look at the kinds of incidents that can happen in a gym regarding personal training and decide if coverage for these is essential.